 Currently the Associate VP at Paytm, Kshitiz is a Design Leader with experience in setting up and leading Design Teams across industry and academia.
 His approach is grounded in applying the principles of Design Thinking to Problem Solving, Product Management, Design Consulting, Entrepreneurship, and Design Leadership.
-His interest in Education systems, Design for Social Change, and Social Entrepreneurship have led him to share his thoughts on innovation in education across different platforms.
+His interest in Education systems, Design for Social Change, and Social Entrepreneurship has led him to share his thoughts on innovation in education across different platforms.
 He is also a regular speaker at conferences.

 Q. The first instinct for most designers tends to be - ‘How do we build an app here?’; How can we address this bias?

 As a designer, it would be quite useful to adopt the systems thinking hat.
 It basically allows you to have a bird’s eye view of the problem as well as zoom into the microscopic view of a particular problem.More often than not when you have an app first approach, we are already too zoomed into the solution.
 So, one good way of addressing this issue is to just zoom out.

 A classic example of this is the CoWin portal; thinking that the vaccination problem is sorted by creating a booking system on the COWIN portal.
 That probably was the design brief given to the team; it’s pretty well laid out, the buttons look nice, there’s no UI issues and the platform looks very professional.
 In this case, “Design” has done its job but then there’s so many other issues related to the “vaccination problem” as we all have observed.